-- o talk to our neighbours and friends about the NHS - o blue poster delivery door to door locally, talking to those who are willing to talk/deliver information leaflets to those who are out - o do regular local stalls giving out leaflets and more posters o send out digital information to people who sign up at stalls they are and wide - o show films such as "Spirit of 45" about the NHS (Ken Loach) and "Sicko" about the American Health system by Michael Moore.
-A local cinema manager in one group has shown one of the films, followed by our speakers and Q&A. - o join existing community events and give out leaflets, talk to people - o offer to talk to local parent groups/residents associations/ church groups - o offer local meetings with speakers who explain what is happening to theNHS - o leaflet outside local sixth form and higher education colleges - o a GP group has formed in one area of mainly retired GPs who are trying to activate GPs! - o and anything else that a member of a Neighbourhood group comes up with ownership is very important!
+- talk to our neighbours and friends about the NHS - blue poster delivery door to door locally, talking to those who are willing to talk/ deliver information leaflets to those who are out - do regular local stalls giving out leaflets and more posters - send out digital information to people who sign up at stalls- they are encouraged to send this info out far and wide - show films such as "Spirit of 45" about the NHS- Ken Loach and "Sicko" about the American Health system by Michael Moore.
+A local cinema manager in one group has to shown one of the films, followed by our speakers and Q&A. - join existing community events and give out leaflets, talk to people - offer to talk to local parent groups/ residents Association/ church groups - offer local meetings with speakers who explain what is happening to the NHS - leaflet outside local sixth form and higher education colleges - a GP group has formed in one area of mainly retired GPs who are trying to activate GPs!

+-and anything else that a member of a Neighbourhood group comes up with ownership is very important!

 Since then we have set up four more neighbourhood groups all of which are operating in similar ways.

-At our last public meeting we put out sign-up sheets for various Neighbourhood areas around town and now have so many groups waiting to start up that we can hardly keep up!!
+At our last public meeting we put out sign- up sheets for various Neighbourhood areas around town and now have so many groups waiting to start up that we can hardly keep up!!

 We believe that this is the way to move towards a mass rebellion against privatisation of the NHS.

-So here we go ...
+So here we go.....